Learning normalized image densities via dual score matching: Discussion

 \section{Discussion}

 We have developed a novel framework for estimating the log probability (energy) of a distribution of images from observed samples.
 The estimation method is simple and robust, and converges to a stable solution with relatively small amounts of data (in our examples, $100,000$ images of size $64 \times 64$ suffices).
 The framework leverages the tremendous power of generative diffusion models, relying on networks trained to estimate the score of the data distribution by minimizing a denoising objective.
 We augment this with a secondary objective that ensures consistency of the model across noise levels, and an architecture constructed from an existing denoiser so as to preserve its inductive biases.
 We validate our model by verifying that it achieves denoising performance equal to or surpassing the original denoiser, and NLL values comparable to the state of the art.
+We note that it is straightforward to extend our approach to conditional models: given conditioning information, the network needs only to compute the conditional energy function.
+The expression of losses $\ell_{\rm DSM}$ and $\ell_{\rm TSM}$ would be unchanged, as well as the energy architecture.

+We mention two important limitations of our work.
+First, our energy model has a roughly quadrupled training time compared to the base score network, due to the use of double back-propagation.
+We believe this can be improved through architecture improvements, specialized auto-differentiation functions, or through the use of sliced score matching \citep{song2020sliced}.
+But in any case, the additional training time is offset by the dramatic efficiency gains in computing energy values.
+Another limitation of our approach is that we cannot provide any theoretical guarantees that minimizing our objective leads to a good approximation of the true energy.
+We expand on this question in \Cref{app:no_kl_control}.